silviamaggi/smd-com/_projects/unicredit-acquisition-landing-pages.md

 **Content precedes design**.
 Even before starting to sketch, the focus is on content and its prioritisation.
 This is also related to performance, which I treat like a design element.
 After analysing the content of the existing landing pages, we proposed a solution to UniCredit.

-{% include pattern-figure-cols.html image1="/assets/images/unicredit-content-analysis.jpg" image2="/assets/images/unicredit-content-strategy.jpg" alt="Analysis of the current landing pages structure vs. Content strategy proposed" caption="Analysis of the current landing pages structure (first) vs. Content strategy proposed (second)" width="1004" height="1200" %}
+{% include pattern-figure-cols.html image1="/assets/images/unicredit-content-analysis.jpg" alt="Analysis of the current landing pages content, annotations on a screenshot" image2="/assets/images/unicredit-content-strategy.jpg" alt="The proposed content, annotations of a sketch of a page" caption="Analysis of the current landing pages structure (first) vs. Content strategy proposed (second)" width="1004" height="1200" %}

 ## Wireframes

 Thanks to UI Farm’s responsive framework[^uifarm-workflow], I prototyped the pages directly in the browser.

-{% include pattern-figure-cols.html image1="/assets/images/unicredit-feature-block_mobile.png" image2="/assets/images/unicredit-freenumber_mobile.png" alt="Details of the landing pages mobile wireframes" caption="Details of the landing pages  wireframes: mobile" width="1137" height="1273" %}
+{% include pattern-figure-cols.html image1="/assets/images/unicredit-feature-block_mobile.png" alt="A screenshot of the page contained in a phone, a writing that says 'Content available on tap: conditional loading'" image2="/assets/images/unicredit-freenumber_mobile.png" alt="A screenshot of the page contained in a phone, a writing that says 'The support team is one tap away: reassurance'" caption="Details of the landing pages  wireframes: mobile" width="1137" height="1273" %}

 - Each feature block is **conditionally loaded**: their content is served upon tapping the accordion.
 The same goes for the legal message at the bottom of the page.
 - The free number button initiates a phone call to the support team, thanks to **adaptive capabilities** of the framework.

-{% include pattern-figure.html image="/assets/images/uc-landing-desktop-wireframes-top.png" caption="Details of the landing page wireframes: desktop" width="1024" height="600" %}
+{% include pattern-figure.html image="/assets/images/uc-landing-desktop-wireframes-top.png" alt="A screenshot showing desktop wireframes with annotations" caption="Details of the landing page wireframes: desktop" width="1024" height="600" %}

-{% include pattern-figure.html image="/assets/images/uc-landing-desktop-wireframes-bottom.png" caption="Details of the landing page wireframes: desktop" width="1024" height="600" %}
+{% include pattern-figure.html image="/assets/images/uc-landing-desktop-wireframes-bottom.png" alt="A screenshot showing desktop wireframes with annotations" caption="Details of the landing page wireframes: desktop" width="1024" height="600" %}

 ## Interactive header

 My colleagues and I felt that having the Calls to Actions repeated at the end of each product feature wasn’t the best output.
 Instead, we went for a dynamic solution: an **interactive header** where the Calls to Actions switched to the Free number button if the former were already visible in the screen.

-{% include pattern-figure-cols.html image1="/assets/images/unicredit-ctas-mobile.jpg" image2="/assets/images/unicredit-freenumber-mobile.jpg" alt="Dynamic sticky header on mobile" caption="Dynamic sticky header: mobile" width="487" height="1000" %}
+{% include pattern-figure-cols.html image1="/assets/images/unicredit-ctas-mobile.jpg" alt="Dynamic sticky header on mobile" image2="/assets/images/unicredit-freenumber-mobile.jpg" alt="Dynamic sticky header on mobile" caption="Dynamic sticky header: mobile" width="487" height="1000" %}

 ## Forms